 The brain of a chimpanzee has a volume of 370mL on average.
 In contrast, humans have a brain size of 1350mL on average.
-Brain size alone, however, isn't an absolute indicator of intelligence.
+Brain size alone, however, is not an absolute indicator of intelligence.
 There have been Nobel Prize winners with brains ranging from below 900mL all the way up to over 2000mL.
 The structure and organization of the various parts of the brain is a better way of determining intelligence.
-Human brains have a high surface area because they're much more wrinkled than chimpanzee brains, with greater numbers of connections between many of its parts.
+Human brains have a high surface area because they are much more wrinkled than chimpanzee brains, with greater numbers of connections between many of its parts.
 These, as well as a relatively larger frontal lobe, allow us much more of the luxury of abstract and logical thought.

 Chimpanzees spend a great deal of time socializing.
 Much of their socializing is grooming each other.
 Juvenile and adolescent chimpanzees will often play with, chase, and tickle each other, as will adults with their offspring.
 Shows of affection include hugging and kissing, which are done between chimpanzees of any age or gender.
 Bonobos are especially frisky, and nearly every show of affection is done sexually, regardless of gender.
 Chimpanzees strengthen friendships by spending extensive time grooming each other.
 Humans spend a comparable time socializing, albeit more through talking than grooming.
 Nevertheless, much of the vast amounts of inconsequential chatter we produce is simply a more sophisticated version of chimpanzee grooming – it serves little other purpose than to strengthen our relationship bonds.
 Humans also demonstrate stronger relationships through physical contact – a pat on the back, a hug, or a friendly shove.
 Primate social group sizes closely reflect their brain sizes.
 Chimpanzees have about 50 close friends and acquaintances, whereas humans have between 150 and 200.